jrhughes90/Fingerprint-Auth0-marketplace/login-action/installation_guide.md

 3\.
 Use the Fingerprint Pro result in an Auth0 Action
 -----------------------------------------------------

 The Fingerprint Pro result parameters will be available inside Auth0 [Actions](https://auth0.com/docs/customize/actions/actions-overview).
 For example, you can [create](https://auth0.com/docs/customize/actions/write-your-first-action) an Action in your login flow that stores all device identifiers of a single user [in their metadata](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow#enrich-the-user-profile).

 The example below stores an array of visitorId's in the `app_metadata` of the users profile, checks the `visitorId` sent in the authorization params matches the `visitorId` for the associated request using Fingerprint's Event API and requests MFA as part of the authentication if the `VisitorId` (device/browser) is not recognised.

-Ensure that you replace the placeholder parameter values in the code example below for `region` and `api_key`.
+1. Ensure that you replace the placeholder parameter values in the code example below for `region` and `api_key`.
 You can store the Fingerprint `api_key` within the [Auth0 secret values](https://auth0.com/docs/customize/actions/write-your-first-action#add-a-secret).

-You will also need to add the `@fingerprintjs/fingerprintjs-pro-server-api` library as a dependency of the Action using the [Auth0 Action Dependencies](https://auth0.com/docs/customize/actions/manage-dependencies).
+2. Add the `@fingerprintjs/fingerprintjs-pro-server-api` library as a dependency of the Action using the [Auth0 Action Dependencies](https://auth0.com/docs/customize/actions/manage-dependencies).

 ```
 /**